kursaha/docs/developer/MailSdk.md

 # Mail Sdk

 Before proceeding with further illustration, it is mandatory to have an API Key for using the SDK.
-If you don't have a Mailkeets API Key, please refer to [this page](../mailkeets/MailApiKey.md) for instructions on how to generate one.
+If you don't have a Mailkeets API Key, please refer to [this page](../settings/ApiKey.md) for instructions on how to generate one.

 ## Methods in the SDK

-1. Get all verified domains: This method returns all verified domains saved in your account.
+### Get all verified domains:

+This method returns all verified domains saved in your account.

 **Demo Code Snippet**

 +++ Java
 :::code source="../static/code/getVerifiedDomain.java" :::

++++ GoLang

 +++ Curl
 :::code source="../static/code/get_verified_domain.sh" :::
 +++

+### Send mail

-2. Send mail : With this method, You can send email to your recipient.
+With this method, You can send email to your recipient.
 There are some mandatory fields you have to provide.

 - **to** : The recipient's email address.